dmbarbour/wikilon/docs/ABCRT.md

 ### Memory Management

 ABC is well suited for manual memory management due to its explicit copy and drop operators.
-This couples nicely with a preference for linear structure and 'move' semantics, deep copies favored over aliasing.
+This couples nicely with a preference for linear structure and 'move' semantics, deep copies over aliasing.
 Linearity allows me to implement many functions - especially data plumbing - without allocation.

 Bump-pointer allocators, together with two-space compacting collectors, should also serve me well.
 I initially tried more conventional memory management with size-segregated free-lists.
 But that doesn't work nicely with slab allocations for copying composite values (e.g. allocating enough space for every element in a list or stack or tree).
 Free fragments are small, and allocated blocks are large, and we end up coalescing memory frequently.